wendyverdonk93/docs/content/payment-methods/banks/maestro/how-does-maestro-work.md

 weight: 21
 meta_title: "Maestro, how does it work? - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: '.'
 ---
-# How does it work?
+# How it works
 >_Maestro payments are processed as a credit card payment.
 Therefore, credit card payments must be enabled within your MultiSafepay Control to process a Maestro payment.
-Submit your request to enable credit cards (Visa, Mastercard en Maestro) to your account manager or contact us at <sales@multisafepay.com>_
+Submit your request to enable credit cards (Visa, Mastercard and Maestro) to your account manager or contact us at <sales@multisafepay.com>_

 A Maestro payment is always validated with the 3D secure code.
-The 3D secure is a requirement of Maestro.
+3D secure verification is deemed mandatory by Maestro.

 ## Transaction flow
-The transaction flow shows the different possibilities a transaction is able to process.
+The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.

 * Order status
-The order status indicates the status of the order, such as completed, pending or rejected.
+The order status indicates the status of the order, such as _completed_, _pending_ or _rejected_.
 The order status is independent of the incoming or outgoing payment of the transaction.

 * Transaction status
-The transaction status indicates the payment status of the transaction, such as pending, completed or rejected.
-Once the transaction status shows as completed, the amount of the transaction is added to your MultiSafepay balance.
+The transaction status indicates the payment status of the transaction, such as _completed_, _pending_ or _rejected_.
+Once the transaction status is _completed_, the amount of the transaction is added to your MultiSafepay balance.

-Credit card transactions received by MultiSafepay, will be processed through our fraud filter.
-The following statuses are important when receiving a credit card payment:
+Maestro (credit card) transactions received by MultiSafepay will be processed through our fraud filter.
+The following statuses are important when receiving a Maestro payment:

 | Order Status                      | Transaction Status      | Description |
 |--------------------------------|-----------|-----------------------------------------------------------------------------------------|